NP-Robotics/disinfection-robot/README.md

 ### Set up the project...

-First, create a virtual environment and activate it and clone the project into a folder.
+First, create a virtual environment, activate it, and clone the project into a folder.

 git clone